spekarchik/EnchantOnce/MOD_README.md

 A minimalistic mod that reworks enchanting and repairing: fixed XP costs, enchant extraction, book copying, and full gear duplication — all using vanilla mechanics.

+## 🎯 Who is this mod for?

+**EnchantOnce** is perfect for players who enjoy using enchantments but would prefer to spend less in-game time grinding XP and repeating enchanting rituals.
+It’s designed for those who value efficiency, clarity, and a smoother experience when working with enchanted gear.

 ---

 ## 📌 Features